 We say “sorry.”
 But contrition is more than saying sorry.
 It includes the determination to change one’s life with the help of God’s grace and to avoid “the near occasion of sin.”
 If we say we regret falling off a cliff and then, soon after, walk right up to the edge again, our actions drown out our weak words.
-If we go to confession for sexual sin yet fail to unsubscribe to Playboy magazine, we may be fooling the priest and maybe even ourselves, but we aren’t fooling God.
+If we go to confession for sexual sin yet continue to watch sex-laden movies, we may be fooling the priest and maybe even ourselves, but we aren’t fooling God.

 When in the parable of the two sons, one boy says yes to the will of His Father and fails to do it, there were probably excuses given.
 “I forgot.”
 “I’ll get around to it later.”
 “I was too busy.”
 “I do more than my fair share–let my brother do it.”
 God is wise to all this.
 He hears the real answer being given–“No.”

 Many can’t see how a loving God could possibly condemn anyone to hell.
 I think the answer is simple.
 Yes, he is a loving God who happens also to be an honest God.
 And he insists that the people he has created free also be honest with themselves and accept responsibility for the answer they freely choose to give to his call.

 This post entitled “talk is cheap” focuses on the parable of the two sons.
 It emphasizes the difference between words and promises on the one hand and deeds and actions on the other.
 It is offered as a reflection upon the readings for the 26th Sunday in Ordinary Time, liturgical cycle A (Ezekiel 18:25-28), Psalm 125, Philippians 2:1-11, 27; Gospel of Matthew 21:28-32).
-It is reproduced here with the permission of the author.